 At its heart, Kanban is one of these.
-It’s a bunch of columns that represent, to do, doing and done.
-To do are the tasks I’ve not yet started, doing are the things I’m currently doing and done, things that I have delivered in whatever shape that may take.
+It’s a bunch of columns that represent ‘to do’, ‘doing’ and ‘done’.
+‘To do’ are the tasks I’ve not yet started, ‘doing’ are the things I’m currently doing and ‘done’ means that I have delivered it in whatever shape that may take.
 This is a really simple idea of Kanban but as you start to get into it, you can see it has a lot of flexibility to it.

-Kanban is a scheduling system designed for Just in Time Manufacturing by Toyota.
-The concept of it was a pullbay system where they were trying to rid themselves of as much waste as possible.
+Kanban is a scheduling system designed for ‘Just in Time Manufacturing’ by Toyota.
+The concept of it was a pull-based system where they were trying to rid themselves of as much waste as possible.
 The way they tooled their system was every time a car was sold and rolled out of a dealership, that sent the signal back through the process to say that we are now ready for the next thing to move through.
-So that was the concept of Just in Time, the process of building a new car is started because the old car has gone out the door.
+So that was the concept of ‘Just in Time’, the process of building a new car is started because the old car has gone out the door.

 Things should never travel backwards in a Kanban board.
 This is one of the more controversial things.
 Jira, the workflow management tool, allows tasks to travel back.
 You might find some issue in testing and you will send that feature back to development again and start the process off again.
 One of the concepts in Kanban is a piece of work will never travel backward.
 If a piece of work can travel backward, you can end up in a constant cycle where nothing actually ever gets done.

 The heart of the Kanban scheduling system as used by Alliance is to improve visibility.
 Every one of our projects runs off a Kanban board.
 That means you can go to a page and on that page is represented a set of columns that will generally have something like:

 Not only that, but on the board you’re going to see a series of cards.
 You saw the option earlier of post it notes, each one of these representing a feature.
 That tells you where in the process each individual feature is and how close something is to being completed.
 Generally speaking there will also be either a person’s name written on it or, in the electronic version, there might be a little avatar on there that tells you who the person is that is working on it.